MicrosoftDocs/windows-dev-docs/windows-apps-src/globalizing/tile-toast-language-scale-contrast.md

 ---
 author: stevewhims
 Description: Your tiles and toasts can load strings and images tailored for display language, display scale factor, high contrast, and other runtime contexts.
-title: Tile and toast support for language, scale, and high contrast
+title: Tile and toast notification support for language, scale, and high contrast
 template: detail.hbs
 ms.author: stwhi
 ms.date: 10/12/2017